-The Ogasawara Islands have a rich diversity of species of fauna and flora including endemic ones within a limited area of land.
-The islands provide habitats for many endangered species of global significance and are particularly invaluable for the conservation of biodiversity in the northwest Pacific region.
+The Ogasawara Islands have a rich diversity of species of fauna and flora including endemic ones within a limited area of land, and provide habitats for many endangered species of global significance.
+The islands are invaluable for the conservation of biodiversity in the northwest Pacific region.

 Climatically, the Ogasawara Islands fall within the subtropical zone.
 While the annual variation in temperature is small, the islands receive little precipitation.
 In addition, differences in altitude, aspect and wind direction result in a variety of localized micro-climates.
-These diverse climatic conditions and topographical features have given rise to a number of unique ecosystems for each island group.
+These diverse climatic conditions and topographical features have facilitated the formation of unique ecosystems for each island group.
 For example, Chichijima Island Group is characterized by sclerophyllous scrub forests and Hahajima Island Group by subtropical rain forests.
 Also, the origins of biota reaching the Ogasawara Islands are quite diverse, including from Oceania, Southeast Asia, and the main island of Japan.
+Thus, a diverse biota has uniquely evolved in these isolated islands, and the Ogasawara Islands have a large number of species of fauna and flora per unit area of land, including many endemic and rare species.

-A diverse biota has uniquely evolved in these isolated islands, and the Ogasawara Islands have a large number of species of fauna and flora per unit area of land, including many endemic and rare species.
 For example, 441 taxa (including species, subspecies and varieties) of native vascular plants grow in the nominated property, of which 161 taxa are endemic (an endemic ratio of 36.5%).
 Based on this large number of native and endemic plant species, the Ogasawara Islands are listed as a Centre of Plant Diversity (CPD Site PO1) by WWF/IUCN (Davis et al., 1995).
-The Red List 2007 compiled by the Ministry of the Environment, Japan (MOE) lists 144 taxa of plants in the Ogasawara Islands, making the islands an important habitat for endangered plant species.
+The Red List 2007 compiled by the Ministry of the Environment (MOE), Japan lists 137 taxa of plants in the Ogasawara Islands, making the islands an important habitat for endangered plant species.